OSU-CAR-MSL/Intelligent-Control-For-Multi-E-Axle-Based-Powertrain-/README.md

 # Step 3: Component Level Coordination
-At this stage, the impact of the optimal but uneven torque allocation from Step 2 is managed.
-While the vehicle enforces speed synchronization, the differing torque commands place asymmetric thermal and mechanical stresses on the electric machines (EMs) and their associated drivetrains.
-I propose a physics-informed neural network (PINN)-based parameter estimation method for EMs.
-In this approach, the PINN simultaneously learns EM parameters (e.g., winding resistance, thermal coefficients) and network weights while enforcing physical constraints derived from the motor's electro-thermal dynamics.
-The learned parameters provide a high-fidelity digital twin of each motor, which is used to verify operational safety and predict remaining useful life.
-If the model predicts a violation of safety thresholds, it triggers a re-optimization in Step 2.
+At this stage, the framework addresses the operational impacts of the optimal torque allocation determined in Step 2.
+The asymmetric torque commands cause uneven thermal and mechanical stresses across the electric machines (EMs) and their drivetrains, which can affect long-term reliability and performance.

+To proactively manage these effects, this research introduces a novel physics-informed neural network (PINN) for online EM parameter estimation.
+The PINN architecture simultaneously estimates EM parameters (winding resistance and inductances) while being constrained by the EM dynamics.

+The estimated parameters enable high-fidelity estimation of the EM's internal temperature and the parameter variations.
+This information is used to dynamically calculate a thermally-derated torque limit for each motor to ensure operation remains within safe thermal boundaries.

+Furthermore, these real-time parameters and temperature estimates allow for the recalculation of efficiency for each EM.
+This refined efficiency data is fed back to the powertrain-level optimizer in Step 2, enabling it to adjust the optimal torque allocation strategy.
+Consequently, the system can proactively redistribute torque to mitigate excessive stress on any single motor, thereby enhancing both the vehicle's operational robustness and the long-term durability of its powertrain components.

 The proposed framework not only reduces the overall energy consumption of heavy-duty electric vehicles but also enhances the durability and reliability of the powertrain, thereby extending the vehicle's operational range and service life.